justinjstark/SmtpRouter/README.md

 # Configuration
 SmtpRouter can be configured by code.
 Since the steps are highly customizable and should rarely change, it does not make sense to support configuration files.
 See [ExampleMiddlewarePipeline](https://github.com/justinjstark/SmtpRouter/blob/master/src/SmtpRouter/MiddlewarePipelines/ExampleMiddlewarePipeline.cs#L12) for a configuration example.

-While you can write your own middleware by inheriting from ISmtpMiddleware and implementing RunAsync, there are [several pieces of configurable middleware already defined](https://github.com/justinjstark/SmtpRouter/tree/master/src/SmtpRouter/Middleware).
+While you can write your own middleware by inheriting from ISmtpMiddleware and implementing RunAsync, there are [several configurable middlewares already defined](https://github.com/justinjstark/SmtpRouter/tree/master/src/SmtpRouter/Middleware).

 The simplest useful example for a test environment is to reroute messages to a mailbox and resend them.
 ```csharp